Sharcoux/slider/README.md

   {...props}                        // Add any View Props that will be applied to the container (style, ref, etc) />
 ```

+## Troubleshooting

+- *The slider is hard to move around*

+The component is probably too narrow.
+Increase the height of the component to ensure a correct touch area

+- *The value gets wrong when my finger gets out of the slider on Android*

+There is an [open issue](https://github.com/facebook/react-native/issues/31843) on React Native project.
+Meanwhile, you can widen the Slider area using paddings if needed.

 ## Slider V5